-The University has contracted for the construction of the Student Services Building.
-At September 30, 2015, the estimated remaining cost to complete the construction was approximately \$15.0 million which is expected to be financed from University funds.
+The University has contracted for the construction of the Charger Village addition in December 2016.
+At September 30, 2016, the estimated remaining cost to complete the construction was approximately \$36.6 million which is expected to be funded from a future University bond issue.